eslint/rfcs/designs/2022-community-eslint-org/README.md

 the community org if one was going to exist).

-The goal of the new community org isn't to take over all widely depended upon ESLint related packages that are currently maintained by community memebers.
+The goal of the new community org isn't to take over all widely depended upon ESLint related packages that are currently maintained by community members.
 Packages like
 [`eslint-plugin-unicorn`](https://github.com/sindresorhus/eslint-plugin-unicorn)
 (which is currently maintained by